 Rachel Fortner came on board with Mullen & Filippi in 2021.
 She has a background in defense work and has experience in workers’ compensation.
 Rachel has represented disabled and low-income clients in foreclosure, consumer, domestic, bankruptcy, tax, social security and other civil and administrative proceedings.

 Rachel received her law degree from the University of Georgia School of Law in 2002.
 In 1997, she earned a Bachelor of Arts in government with a focus in political theory from Smith College, where she made the Dean’s Honor List throughout her attendance.

-Rachel is a member of the State Bar of Georgia, Kentucky, and the D.C.
+Rachel is a member of the State Bars of California, Georgia, Kentucky, and the D.C.
 Court of Appeals.
-She passed the California Attorney’s Exam and her California State Bar membership is pending.

 What I love most about being a lawyer is that I am never bored, and I can count on being challenged by my work every day.
 I take great personal satisfaction in resolving complex legal problems in the fairest way possible, in accordance with the applicable law.